percona/psmdb-docs/docs/kmip.md

 ## Key state polling

-When Percona Server for MongoDB generates a new master encryption key for every node, it automatically registers the key on the KMIP server with a `Pre-Active` state.
+When a Percona Server for MongoDB node generates a new master encryption key, it automatically registers the key on the KMIP server with the `Pre-Active` state.
 Starting with version 5.0.28-24, Percona Server for MongoDB automatically activates the master encryption key and checks (polls) its state within a defined period.
 If a master encryption key for a node is not in the `Active` state, the node reports an error and shuts down.
 This process helps security engineers identify the nodes that require out-of-schedule master key rotation.

-The `security.kmip.activateKeys` configuration file option controls the transition of the master encryption key to the `Active` state as the startup.
-This option is enabled by default and is mandatory for the server to start starting with version 8.0.0.
+The `security.kmip.activateKeys` configuration file option determines the transition of the master encryption key to the `Active` state at startup.
+This option is enabled by default.
 The `security.kmip.keyStatePollingSeconds` configuration file option sets the period, in seconds, to poll the master key state.

+Percona Server for MongoDB 5.0.28 and subsequent versions tolerate already existing `Pre-Active` master keys as follows: if at startup Percona Server for MongoDB detects that the data directory is encrypted with an existing master key in the `Pre-Active` state, it logs a warning and continues to operate as usual.
+In that case, Percona Server for MongoDB does not do periodic key state polling regardless the value specified for the `kmipKeyStatePollingSeconds` option.

+An active master encryption key is mandatory since Percona Server for MongoDB 8.0.0.
+To get an active master encryption key, you can either rotate it or activate it manually by setting the `security.kmip.activateKeys` to true.

 The master key state polling functionality is particularly useful in cluster deployments with hundreds of nodes.
-If some master keys are compromised, security engineers change their state from Active so that the nodes encrypted with these keys identify themselves.
-This approach allows the security engineers to rotate master keys only on the affected nodes instead of the entire cluster, thus reducing maintenance time and administrative efforts while improving overall cluster health and security.
+If some master keys are compromised, security engineers change their state from `Active` so that the nodes encrypted with these keys identify themselves.
+This approach allows the security engineers to rotate master keys only on the affected nodes instead of the entire cluster, thus reducing the mean time to resolve (MTTR) compromised encryption key incidents.

+!!! admonition "See also"

+    Percona Blog: [Improve the Security of a Percona Server for MongoDB Deployment with KMIP Key State Polling]() by Konstantin Trushin.

 ## Configuration